NattakittiP/visibility_aware_readability/README.md

 ### `thms_full.py`

 A Colab-oriented version of the full pipeline with identical scientific intent.
-This script is intended for cloud execution and one-click reproducibility.
+This script is intended for cloud execution and reproducibility.

 ---